Denver Sewer Scope Inspections (updated)

 How Long Will The Sewer Scope Inspection Take?

-Adding a sewer scope inspection to your residential inspection typically doesn’t add a lot of time to the process.
-In most cases, you can expect the overall inspection to be extended by only 20 to 30 minutes.
+Adding a sewer scope inspection to your residential inspection typically doesn’t add significant time to the process.
+In most cases, the overall inspection will be extended by only 20 to 30 minutes.
 This efficient addition ensures a comprehensive check without significantly delaying your plans.

-Incorporating a sewer scope inspection is crucial for identifying potential issues like blockages, leaks, or tree root intrusions in your sewer lines.
-Knowing these details early can save homeowners from costly repairs down the line.
+Incorporating a sewer scope inspection is crucial for identifying potential issues such as blockages, leaks, or tree-root intrusions in your sewer lines.
+Knowing these details early can save homeowners from costly repairs later.

 · misaligned, broken, punctured, off-grade, or corroded pipes.

-Our technician stops the camera at the damaged area, then goes outside and waves a locating device until it picks up the transmitter’s signal.
+Our technician stops the camera at the damaged area, then steps outside and waves a locator until it detects the transmitter’s signal.
 The area is marked so we know where to dig to replace the sewer line

 Before beginning a sewer scope inspection, inspectors typically look for several indicators that might suggest sewer line issues.